PLATEAU online edition!

 What to Submit

-PLATEAU seeks papers from junior researchers who are interested in receiving mentoring from our panel of experts.
 We encourage both standard research papers and more unusual works—for instance, papers that describe works-in-progress or recently completed work, report on experiences gained, question accepted wisdom, raise challenging open problems, or propose speculative new approaches.
-In short, a PLATEAU submission should describe the work or perspectives on which the author wants to receive expert feedback.
+In short, a PLATEAU submission should describe work or perspectives on which the authors want to receive feedback or which they believe will trigger interesting conversation at the workshop.

 Some particular areas of interest are: